Gallbladder: Gallbladder removal

 A cholecystectomy is a procedure in which the gallbladder is removed.
 It may be removed because of recurrent gallstones and is considered an elective procedure.
 A cholecystectomy may be an open procedure, or a laparoscopic one.
 In the surgery, the gallbladder is removed from the neck to the fundus, and so bile will drain directly from the liver into the biliary tree.
 About 30 percent of patients may experience some degree of indigestion following the procedure, although severe complications are much rarer.
 About 10 percent of surgeries lead to a chronic condition of postcholecystectomy syndrome.

-Complication
+Complications

 Biliary injury (bile duct injury) is the traumatic damage of the bile ducts.
-It is most commonly an iatrogenic complication of cholecystectomy — surgical removal of gall bladder, but can also be caused by other operations or by major trauma.
-The risk of biliary injury is more during laparoscopic cholecystectomy than during open cholecystectomy.
+It is most commonly an iatrogenic complication of cholecystectomy (surgical removal of the gallbladder) but can also be caused by other operations or by major trauma.
+There is a higher risk of biliary injury during laparoscopic cholecystectomy than during open cholecystectomy.
 Biliary injury may lead to several complications and may even cause death if not diagnosed in time and managed properly.
-Ideally biliary injury should be managed at a center with facilities and expertise in endoscopy, radiology and surgery.
+Ideally, biliary injury should be managed at a center with facilities and expertise in endoscopy, radiology, and surgery.